llpk79/llpk79.github.io/_posts/2019-5-23-food-deserts.md

 ### Access to affordable, healthy food options remains a challenge in many communities.
 Thankfully, getting fruits and vegetables in King County isn't too hard, even if you're over a mile from the store and live in a lower income neighborhood.

 ### It would be interesting to do similar research in other communities around the country and see just how right I am in my assumption that the USDA is right about food deserts being generally distinctive from their surrounding food oases.
+##### Survey information can be found at the [Center for Health Statistics](https://www.doh.wa.gov/DataandStatisticalReports/DataSystems/BehavioralRiskFactorSurveillanceSystemBRFSS)

+##### Food desert designations by the USDA can be found at the [Food Access Research Atlas](https://www.ers.usda.gov/data-products/food-access-research-atlas).

+##### Food deserts are defined as areas of [low income and low access](https://www.ers.usda.gov/webdocs/publications/93141/eib%20209%20summary.pdf?v=6737.3) and a few designations exist based on the density of the population.

+##### King County is largly urban and all of our data pertains the low income and 1 mile from nearest grocery store designation.

+##### The USDA food desert data is from 2015, so we'll just look at survey data from that year.
+We have 11,466 surveys to look through.
+We also have several columns we won't get to right now, but we have time take a look at a few that are typically looked at as indicators of inequality.

+#####  You can see the process used for cleaning and organizing the data [here](https://github.com/llpk79/Project_Blog_Post/blob/master/main.py).